saimanoj1234/Training/README.md

 F.Softwares for development<br>
 G.Database<br>
 H. OOPS<br>
 I. Cloud will be completed by monday  i.e 02/13 <br>
+J. And also remaining topics

 Hadoop : <br>